 I actually wanted to sleep all the way through until we landed in Reykjavik.
 But this flight had great selection of movies/tv shows (among other things) – and I was glued to the screen.

 I actually watched a bunch of Iceland destination guides – adding extra excitement before our arrival.

 Alright, I was ready to give this another 1 or 2 out of 5 considering that I was expecting a Boeing 757, a single aisle aircraft that is primarily used for a medium-short haul domestic flights.

-But to my surprise, I noticed prior checking in that the equipment for this specifric flight was the wider and more spacious Boeing 767 aircraft – an aircraft more appropriate for international flights.
+But to my surprise, I noticed prior checking in that the equipment for this specific flight was the wider and more spacious Icelandair Boeing 767 aircraft – an aircraft more appropriate for international flights.
 This matters to me, especially traveling internationally, because the cabin is extra spacious and has more room for movement around the cabin.
 I mean, who wants to be squished and feel claustrophic inside an airplane for almost 7 hours?